ras52/bootstrap/README.txt

 Stage 1 -- unhexl & elfify

-  This stage adds add tool to wrap a text section into a minimal ELF executable, as well as further developing the unhex program to support labels, references to earlier labels, and a freer input format that allows comments.
+  This stage adds a tool to wrap a text section into a minimal ELF executable, as well as further developing the unhex program to support labels, references to earlier labels, and a freer input format that allows comments.